When Should I Take the MCAT? Scheduling Your Exam (2024)

 When you look at the MCAT testing schedule, you’ll notice that there are different zone deadlines: gold, silver, and bronze.

-The gold zone gives you the largest deadline to schedule your exam (29 days prior to the exam), the best exam price, and the lowest rescheduling price.
+The gold zone gives you the largest deadline to schedule your exam (29 days before the exam), the best exam price, and the lowest rescheduling price.
 It’s also the only zone that gives you a partial refund in the event you need to cancel your MCAT date.

-The silver zone gives you an MCAT registration deadline of 25 days prior to the MCAT date, and you still receive the best exam price, but you cannot receive a refund if you need to reschedule, and the fee to reschedule increases.
+The silver zone gives you an MCAT registration deadline of 25 days before the MCAT date, and you still receive the best exam price, but you cannot receive a refund if you need to reschedule, and the fee to reschedule increases.

 The bronze zone gives you a small window of a registration deadline, only eight days before the exam date.
 The exam fee increases, and you no longer have the opportunity to cancel or request an MCAT reschedule.